 With a constantly growing (probably slowly, but constantly) number of passengers, this KPI will create a motivational effect since everybody can witness the revitalization of your operations.

 A performance indicator that reflects how far your efforts to reach pre-COVID operations have been executed.
 The KPI shows the number of operated routes in relation to pre-COVID time.
 Again visualization of total values or percentages may be reasonable here.

 Recovered / Restricted Countries

 Especially for large carriers serving a significant number of countries, this KPI is of particular interest.
-Similar to the KPI “Recovered Routes” the indicator shows how many countries are currently served and the relation to pre-COVID time.
+Similar to the KPI “Recovered Routes” the indicator shows how many countries your airline currently serves.
+Additionally, this is put into relation to pre-COVID time.
 Alternatively, it can also make sense to show the restricted countries as shown in the example below.